petecheslock/llm-d-modelservice/README.md

 helm repo update
 ```

-ModelService operates under the assumption that `llm-d-infra` has been installed in a Kuberentes cluster, which installs the required prerequisites and CRDs.
+ModelService operates under the assumption that `llm-d-infra` has been installed in a Kubernetes cluster, which installs the required prerequisites and CRDs.
 Read the [`llm-d-infra` Quickstart](https://github.com/llm-d-incubation/llm-d-infra/tree/main/quickstart) for more information.

-At a minimal, follow [these steps](https://github.com/llm-d-incubation/llm-d-infra/blob/main/quickstart/README-step-by-step.md#1-installing-gaie-kubernetes-infrastructure) to install the required external CRDs as the ModelService helm chart depends on them.

 Note that in order to create HTTPRoute objects last, Helm hooks are used.
 As a consequence, these objects are not deleted when `helm delete` is executed.
 They should be manually deleted to avoid unexpected routing problems.